List of Star Wars films: Lando (TBA)

 In 2018, while promoting Solo, Kathleen Kennedy expressed interest in making a spin-off film focusing on Lando Calrissian.
 Though it was specified that a project of that sort was not a priority at Lucasfilm.
 Around the same time, Donald Glover expressed similar interest in a Lando-centric film, suggesting it could take inspiration from the Steven Spielberg film Catch Me If You Can.
 At Disney Investor Day 2020, a Lando series was announced to be in development for Disney+, with Justin Simien acting as showrunner.
 In 2023, it was revealed that Simien would be replaced as showrunner by Donald Glover and his brother Stephen.
 Nearly two months later, Stephen Glover stated in an interview that the project was being redeveloped as a feature film.
 Donald Glover confirmed his involvement as a writer on the film in September 2024.
+In 2026, Kathleen Kennedy revealed that Donald Glover had submitted a draft of the screenplay, confirming Lando was being developed as a feature film.

 Rogue Squadron (TBA)

 On December 10, 2020, during Disney Investor Day, Wonder Woman (2017) director Patty Jenkins was announced as the director of a film titled Rogue Squadron, initially set to be released on December 22, 2023.
 (Note: The film would be the first in the franchise to be directed by a woman.)
 According to the official Star Wars website, the film would "introduce a new generation of starfighter pilots as they earn their wings and risk their lives in a boundary-pushing, high-speed thrill-ride, and move the saga into the future era of the galaxy."
 According to Jenkins, the film would be an original story "with great influence from the games and the books".
 A script was being worked on as of December 2020, at which time, Wonder Woman 3s story was still being worked on.
 Matthew Robinson was hired to write Rogue Squadron in May 2021; late the next month, Jenkins revealed that the script was almost finished.
 On November 8, the film's production was delayed from 2022 due to Jenkins' busy schedule.
 A month later, Jenkins had left her planned Cleopatra film as director in order to focus on Rogue Squadron and Wonder Woman 3.
 Disney announced in April 2022 that the film was still set to be released in December 2023.
 Kathleen Kennedy stated in May that the film has been "pushed off to the side for the moment", with the script still being worked on and Waititi's film expected to be released first.
 On September 15, 2022, the film was confirmed to be taken off from Disney's release schedule, although in December Jenkins said she was actively working on it amid the apparent cancellation of Wonder Woman 3.
 In April 2023, Kennedy said the project could still happen either as a film or a television series.
 On March 13, 2024, Jenkins stated that she had signed a new contract with Lucasfilm to write and direct Rogue Squadron.